dfelinto/blender-manual/manual/render/eevee/limitations.rst

 Depth of Field
 ==============

-- Alpha blended surfaces cannot be correctly handled by the post-processing blur, but will be correctly handled by the sample based method.
+- Alpha blended surfaces cannot be correctly handled by the post-processing blur, but will be correctly handled by the sample-based method.
 For this, you need to disable the post-process depth of field by setting the *Max Size* to 0.

 Screen Space Effects